About the Crystal Prize

 - assessment on the basis of the Participant Protocol;

 - selection by the panel of experts;

 - choice of a winner by the Crystal jury.

-This prize is a joint initiative by the Ministry of Economic Affairs and Climate Policy and the Netherlands Institute of Chartered Accountants (NBA).
+The Crystal Prize is a joint initiative by the Ministry of Economic Affairs and Climate Policy and the Netherlands Institute of Chartered Accountants (NBA).